scurtis142/thesis-report/methodology.md

    where the recieve_packets function takes a pointer to netmap's ring buffer.
 This function eventually inserts an entry into the flow table.

+   The main program for the pf_ring implementation looks similar.
+We start by calling the pfring_zc_create_cluster library function.
+The device is opened with the pfring_zc_open_device function and the licensce is checked with the pfring_zc_check_device_license function.
+The main packet consumer thread gets a pointer to the next oacjet by calling pfring_zc_recv_pkt_burst.
+   This pointer is then passed to the get_netflow_k_v function to get a key value entry and then these are passed to the netflow_table_insert function to be inserted into the hash table (explained in more detail below).

+   The linux kernel implimentaion work by using the raw socket interface that the kernel provides.
+   The main system calls that are needed to for this setup are the 'socket' system call, the ioctl system call to set the interface to promisuious mode and the 'recvfrom' system call to get a pointer to the next packet.
+Again, this is then passed to the relavent NetFlow table functions.

+   As part of the cleanup that happens when the process receives the interrupt signal telling it to close, it prints the total packet, byte and flow counts of all the entries in the flow table.
+It does this by looping over each list in each entry of the hash table.
+The reason for this is explain in more detail in a later section, but this is how the throughput into the table and the percent packet loss is measured.

 ##NETFLOW TABLE DESIGN